vsouza/awesome-ios/README.md

 ##### Web View
 * [Otafuku](https://github.com/tasanobu/Otafuku) - Otafuku provides utility classes to use WKWebView in Swift. :large_orange_diamond:
 * [SwiftWebVC](https://github.com/meismyles/SwiftWebVC) - A drop-in inline browser for your Swift iOS app. :large_orange_diamond:
 * [SVWebViewController](https://github.com/TransitApp/SVWebViewController) - A drop-in inline browser for your iOS app.
+* [PTPopupWebView](https://github.com/pjocprac/PTPopupWebView) - PTPopupWebView is a simple and useful WebView for iOS, which can be popup and has many of the customized item. :large_orange_diamond:

 ### Utility
  * [Underscore.m](https://github.com/robb/Underscore.m) - A DSL for Data Manipulation.